micropython-IMU/micropython-bno055/README.md

 imu.config(ACC, old_config)  # Restore old config
 ```
 Note that the hardware will only allow configuration changes in appropriate
 modes.
-For example to change the accelerometer config successfully, the chip
+For example to change gyro settings the chip must be in a non-fusion
-must be in a non-fusion mode which enables the accelerometer.
+mode which enables the gyro.

 #### Accelerometer (dev == ACC)